mockoon/mockoon.com/content/docs/v1.8.0/https.md

 ---

-Mockoon supports serving your API over TLS.
+Mockoon supports serving your mock API over TLS.
 You can activate this option for each environment independently:

 Open the **Environment Settings** by clicking on the cog in the upper right corner: